-There is only one realistic way to keep fossil fuels in the ground: to give the world something else to burn inside the existing, multi-trillion dollar infrastructure designed to combust oil, gas and coal.
-Skymining fuel, made from atmospheric CO2, makes that possible.
+Today, over 80% of our energy still comes from fossil fuels.
+To change this, the world needs something else to burn inside the existing, multi-trillion dollar infrastructure designed to combust oil, gas and coal.
+Skymining fuel makes that possible.

 Even after a sharp rise in renewables, more than 80% of our energy comes from burning oil, gas, coal — fuels that are carbon intensive and drive global warming.
 Switching to a carbon negative fuel is the quickest and cheapest way to stop and then reverse global warming.

-Skymining produces a solid, carbon-negative rod of fuel made from densified atmospheric CO2.
-This versatile fuel can be burned to replace fossil fuels in industry, heating and electricity production, or serve as the basis for other products and services.
-The main characteristics are:
+Skymining produces solid, carbon negative fuel made from densified atmospheric CO2.
+Our versatile fuel can be burned to directly replace fossil fuels in industry, heating and electricity production.
+It can also serve as the basis for other products and services, such as variations of liquid fuel.

 Our fuel costs less than fossil fuels and charcoal in all chosen target markets.